BeanBenestrom/OpenGL_Fractal/README.md

 >
 > RIGHT CLICK  - teleport
 >
-> MIDDLE CLICK - give info  (mouse position on screen, mouse position on in the world)
+> MIDDLE CLICK - give info  (mouse position on the window, mouse position on in the world)

 ### MODES